Europe seeks to bridge divide on banking union

 Britain wants to see a double vote take place - one for those in the banking union and another for non-euro countries outside - before any final decision.
 Because Britain would dominate the group outside the scheme, many see this as a veto.

-London is concerned countries in the euro zone - united under the supervision of the ECB - would force through rules that work in their favour.
+London is concerned countries in the euro zone - united under the supervision of the ECB - would force through rules that work in their favor.

 Commenting on this issue, officials write in their report that countries "are still broadly divided".
 The blessing of all EU nations is needed for the scheme to go ahead.